Patterned Vinyl Flooring – 30+ New Styles To Shake The Floor Under Your Feet

 Herringbone geometric designs create a sense of serenity and calmness.
-Interlocking pieces like patterned vinyl tiles reaching out across the floor or wall.
+Interlocking pieces like Tetris floor tiles reaching out across the floor or wall.
 A criss-cross puzzle explaining itself through colour and shape.

 With modern digital printing, we can play with its pattern origin and transform it into a more modern style whilst still retaining its splendour and definition.
 Retro vinyl flooring patterns complete with a contemporary upbeat twist.

-Our herringbone looks like separate parquet patterned vinyl floor tiles but when supplied on a roll with panels made to measure, your fitter will love you and you’ll love the finished job!
+But when it’s supplied on a roll with panels made to measure, your fitter will love you and you’ll love the finished job!